arndvs/arndvs/README.md

 # Aaron Davis

-Full-stack engineer based in San Diego.
+Full-stack engineer based in San Diego with 15+ years building for the web.
 I spent 8 years building RipeMetrics — a marketing automation, business intelligence, and customer support platform — which is where I learned how to ship AI features in production and what it actually takes to keep a SaaS product alive long term.

 I'm currently going deep on agentic engineering — Claude Code, autonomous workflows, human-in-the-loop patterns, and the infrastructure that makes AI systems reliable rather than just impressive in a demo.